layer(target)

 - Relative

-./and../specifiers are skipped. - Any specifier not matched by
+./and../specifiers are skipped — same-package imports are always allowed. - Allowlist: any specifier not matched by

 | File | Import | Result |